U.S. House Democrats call for $760 billion in infrastructure spending over five years

 Democrats want to spend $329 billon over five years on surface transportation, with a focus on fixing the 47,000 structurally deficient U.S. bridges.
 They would also provide $1.5 billion to support the development of an electric vehicle charging network.

+Democrats said they did not want to discuss how to pay for the improvements until they reached a deal with the White House.
+House Speaker Nancy Pelosi said they would vote on a plan “when we’re ready.”

-A White House spokesman declined to comment.
+The White House declined to comment Wednesday.

 With a presidential election looming, many doubt Congress will be able to tackle infrastructure this year but lawmakers face a Sept.
 30 deadline to reauthorize surface transportation spending.